Oracle SQL (Genius Series Book 21)

 Using a NOT IN List

-Null Values in a NOT IN List Bring Back No Rows
+Null Values in a NOT IN List Return No Rows

 A Technique for Handling Nulls with a NOT IN List

-LIKE uses Wildcards Percent ‘%’ and Underscore ‘_’
+The Like Command Wildcards are Percent and Underscore

 LIKE command Underscore is Wildcard for one Character